Your Data Never Dies

 March 2026

-In 2016, hundreds of millions of people downloaded Pokémon Go and started walking around their neighbourhoods pointing their phones at buildings, parks, and street corners, tryna catch 'em all.
+In 2016, hundreds of millions of people downloaded Pokémon Go and started walking around their neighbourhoods pointing their phones at buildings, parks, and street corners, trying to catch 'em all.
 They were also building one of the most comprehensive spatial datasets on the planet.

 Catching more than we thought